ayyash/cricket/README.md

 ## Renaming

-To rename every instance of "dmart" to a new name, find and replace the following
+To rename every instance of "cricket" to a new name, find and replace the following
-- "dmart" -> "newname"
+- "cricket" -> "newname"
-- "Dmart" -> "Newname"
+- "Cricket" -> "Newname"
 - "cr" -> "nn" (angular selector prefix, and in gulfiles/config.json)
-- rename assets/js/dmart.js to `newname.js`
+- rename assets/js/cricket.js to `newname.js`

-## Dmart flavors
+## Cricket flavors

 The main branch contains everything, different combinations are added in different branches.